Functions: Reusable Blocks of Code

 - Optional parameters in a custom function can be made by defining default parameter using an equal mark

-when defining the function. -
+=when defining the function. -

 Function declaration:

-function myFunction(name="Kitten") {console.log(`Hello, ${name}!`)};
+function myFunction(name="Kitten") {console.log(`Hello, ${name}!`)}; -

 Function invoke:

-// "Hello, Kitten!"
+myFunction();// "Hello, Kitten!"

-// "Hello, Ruby!" - Alternatively, default can be generated inside the code block.
+myFunction("Ruby");// "Hello, Ruby!" - Alternatively, default can be generated inside the code block.

-function myFunction(name) { if (name === undefined) {name = "Kitten";} console.log(`Hello, ${name}!`); } myFunction(); // "Hello, Kitten!"
+function myFunction(name) { if (name === undefined) {name = "Kitten";} console.log(`Hello, ${name}!`); } myFunction(); // "Hello, Kitten!" - Using or operator

-function myFunction(name) { name = name || "Kitten"; console.log(`Hello, ${name}!`); } myFunction(); // "Hello, Kitten!"
+||function myFunction(name) { name = name || "Kitten"; console.log(`Hello, ${name}!`); } myFunction(); // "Hello, Kitten!"

 - Optional parameters in a custom function can be made by defining default parameter using an equal mark